Hotaru Akane: HIV/AIDS activist

 As a high-profile celebrity in the sex industry, Akane was invited to speak at a World AIDS Day event in Tokyo's Shibuya Ward on 1 December 2007.
 When asked in an interview why she became involved in AIDS awareness, Akane said that she had been approached by a female student at Waseda University who asked for advice on sexual matters after a lecture that Akane had given there at an AIDS awareness event.
 This made her feel that she had a responsibility to young people who looked up to her as an actress, and as a result, she started working in public awareness programs to promote safe sex and HIV screening.
 She has also said that she was inspired by the example of Ai Iijima who devoted the last years of her life to AIDS prevention.

 Akane's efforts have extended outside Japan, she became a Red Ribbon Ambassador for the Taiwan AIDS Foundation and in December 2010 she traveled to Shanghai to start an AIDS prevention campaign "Take Action", which included passing out condoms to people in the street.
 She also donated 5000 condoms to a Shanghai organization dedicated to preventing sexually transmitted diseases.
 In June 2012, the Taiwan online news service NowNews ran an article on the Top Ten Japanese AV Idols from a Taiwanese perspective.
 Akane was listed as number one in their selection and her AIDS work in Taiwan was detailed.

 Akane and other Japanese AV stars (especially Sora Aoi) have a large popular following in China and Akane was invited as a guest to speak to a class on Sexology at Central China Normal University in Wuhan, China in March 2012.
 However, when thousands of students said online that they intended to attend the lecture, it was canceled because of security concerns.
 When Akane arrived in Wuhan on March 1, she gave her talk on local television instead of at the university.

 Death

-Akane was discovered collapsed at home on August 15, 2016.
-Suicide and foul play have been ruled out as causes.
-Her manager wrote that she had been suffering from a severe cough, and there was evidence of her smoking a cigarette shortly before her death.
-Her death is believed to have been caused by suffocation stemming from an acute asthma attack.
+Akane was found collapsed at home on August 15, 2016.
+Suicide and foul play have been ruled out as potential causes.
+Her manager stated that she had been suffering from a severe cough, and there was evidence that she had smoked a cigarette shortly before her death.
+Her death is believed to have resulted from suffocation due to an acute asthma attack.